 Stay Safe East is a unique user-led organisation run by disabled people, providing specialist and holistic advocacy and support services to disabled people from diverse communities in East London (currently Waltham Forest and Newham) who are victims/survivors of domestic or sexual violence, hate crime, harassment and other forms of abuse.
-We currently have two vacancies for a Case Work Coordinator and a sessional worker working with disabled people targeted by gangs and others.
-For more details see our current vacancies section.

 Stay Safe East works to tackle violence and abuse against disabled and Deaf people, including:

 Domestic violence by partners, family members, or by paid or unpaid carers

 Human rights abuses in residential care or supported housing

 If you are in danger, always ring the police on 999

 If you are Deaf or without speech, you can contact 999 by SMS text.
 To register, text ‘Register’ to 999.
 When you get a reply, follow the instructions.

 THANK YOU TO ALL OUR SUPPORTERS WHO HAVE HELPED US RAISE £3,450 IN THE PAST THREE MONTHS TOWARDS THE COST OF HELPING OUR CLIENTS TO BE SAFE!

 We raised £650 at our Spring Fair.
 Watch this space for our Autumn Fair.

 If you would like to support our work and make a donation to Stay Safe East, please follow the link here